Humboldt-Penguin/Mars-Magnetics-Research/docs/AGU22/AGU22.md

 Thank you for listening to my presentation!

+A recording of the talk can be found [here](https://www.youtube.com/watch?v=KXWTkM49EJA).

 I'd be more than happy to discuss at [zain.eris.kamal@rutgers.edu](mailto:zain.eris.kamal@rutgers.edu).
 All questions/criticism/feedback are welcome.

 Further resources: